-SPEAKING INTENSIVE (SI)
+SPEAKING INTENIVE (SI)

-Speak clearly, coherently, and effectively as well as to adapt modes of communication to the audience.

-- 1. A Speaking-Intensive course has two goals: - to enhance subject area learning through active engagement in oral communication - to improve a student's ability in oral communication. - 2.
+- I. Student Learning Goals At the completion of this course, the student will be able to: - Speak clearly, coherently, and effectively as well as to adapt modes of communication to the audience. - II.
+General Expectations - 1.
+A Speaking-Intensive course has two goals: - to enhance subject area learning through active engagement in oral communication - to improve a student's ability in oral communication. - 2.
 A Speaking-Intensive course treats speaking as a means of learning via one of a variety of oral contexts, including interpersonal communication, small group communication, and public communication (presentational speaking).
 The choice of oral context should be appropriate to the learning outcomes of the specific discipline. - 3.
 A Speaking-Intensive course recognizes process and product by including both formal (graded) and informal (ungraded) assignments/learning activities. - 4.
 A Speaking-Intensive course includes: - instructing students in effective oral communication - giving students informed feedback - providing opportunities for students to apply what they have learned to subsequent oral communication activities. - 5.
 Assessment activities should be appropriate to each assignment and could include a variety of methods and products, emphasizing both quality and development of students' skills.
-Students should be informed of the assessment criteria. - 6.
-Assessment of oral communication should be sensitive to the effects of relevant physical, linguistic, and psychological disabilities on the assessment of competence (e.g., with appropriate aids in signal reception, a person with a hearing impairment can be a competent communication partner). - 7.
+Students should be informed of the assessment criteria.

+- 6. Assessment of oral communication should be sensitive to the effects of relevant physical, linguistic, and psychological disabilities on the assessment of competence (e.g., with appropriate aids in signal reception, a person with a hearing impairment can be a competent communication partner). - 7.
 Students will receive personal attention and guidance in a Speaking-Intensive course; therefore, class size should be limited to 22-25 students unless additional resources (teaching assistants, release from other duties, etc.) are made available to the instructor.